Cat Tips

 • Citrus fruits

-Some cases may get serious, and your cat may even need surgery.
-For those times and for all others when you have to take your cat to the vet, you can save up to 90% of the costs with pet health insurance.
+For the times when you have to take your cat to the vet unexpectedly, you can get reimbursed up to 90% of the eligible costs with pet health insurance.

 Cat Insurance helps to provide pet parents with additional financial support and peace of mind when it comes to the health and wellness of their pets.
 With a Spot plan, pet parents can receive up to 90% cash back on eligible vet bills.
 This way pet parents can focus on caring for and supporting their pets.
 Spot's also offers preventive care add-ons, which can help cover the eligible costs of spaying and neutering, dental cleaning, vaccinations, and other routine care services.